reza-sjdn/3-column-preview-card-component/README.md

 ### What I learned

--Set a border to a button even as the same color as the button background!
+- Set a border to a button even as the same color as the button background!
   This way you control some odd behaviour when hovering.

--Check the responsibility always in a slow transition!
+- Check the responsibility always in a slow transition!

--<h1> is the main header and there must be just one <h1> element in the whole page. for this project use <h2> for headers.
+- `h1` is the main header and there must be just one `h1` element in the whole page. for this project use `h2` for headers.

 ### Continued development

-I must go deeper in border-radius.
+I must go deeper in `border-radius`.
 I'm gonna study an article in MDN.

 ## Author